dglaude/PyTIX/README.md

 _Video of the Pimoroni Mote version by David Glaude (https://twitter.com/DavidGlaude/status/764214446822678528)_

 PyTIX can either use [curses](http://docs.python.org/library/curses.html) to draw the clock to a terminal window or use the [mote](https://github.com/pimoroni/mote) library to display the time.
-(Requires mote hardware from Pimoroni.)
+(Requires [Pimoroni Mote](https://shop.pimoroni.com/products/mote) hardware.)

 ##Usage